Weight Changing Operators for Automorphic Forms on Grassmannians and Differential Properties of Certain Theta Lifts: Introduction

+The second goal of this paper is to present two applications of these weight changing operators, in the theory of theta lifts.
+We recall the generalization, defined in \cite{[B]}, for the Doi--Naganuma lifting first introduced in \cite{[DN]} and \cite{[Ng]}.
+This map is given in \cite{[B]} in terms of a singular theta lift, and takes weakly holomorphic elliptic modular forms to meromorphic modular forms on Grassmannians.
+On the other hand, \cite{[Ze2]} defines a similar theta lift, using the same theta functions with polynomials.
+The first result of this paper states that in the case of an even dimension, a power of our weight raising operator sends the theta lift from \cite{[Ze2]} to the generalized Doi--Naganuma lifting of \cite{[B]}.

+In addition, recall that the theta lift from Section 13 of \cite{[B]} (which is also studied extensively in \cite{[Bru]} and others) is a \emph{real} function.
+No automorphic forms of non-zero weight can be real.
+As a second application for our operators we define a notion of $m$-real automorphic forms of positive weight $m$, and show that in case one applies the theta lift from Section 14 of \cite{[B]} (or from \cite{[Ze2]}) to a modular form with real Fourier coefficients, then resulting theta lift is $m$-real.

 The first half of the paper contains numerous statements whose proofs are delayed to later sections.
 We choose this way of presentation since most of the proofs consist of direct calculations, which may divert the reader's attention from the main ideas.
-We mention at this point that the main feature of all the calculations is the eigenvalue under the appropriate Laplacian operator.
-Specifically, the paper is divided into 5 sections.
+Specifically, the paper is divided into 4 sections.
 In Section \ref{Operators} we define the weight raising and weight lowering operators and state their properties.
 Section \ref{Lifts} presents the images of certain functions under the weight raising operators, and proves the main theorem.
-In Section \ref{b-2odd} we present the interesting special case of a unimodular lattice of signature $(2,2)$ in detail, and pose some conjectures regarding whether our results might be extended to cases for which a proof is not yet available.
 Section \ref{Proofswcop} presents the proofs for the assertions of Section \ref{Operators}, while Section \ref{Proofsact} contains the missing proofs of Section \ref{Lifts}.

-I would like to thank J. Bruinier for numerous suggestions which improved the presentation of the results of this paper.
-Special thanks are due to S. Ehlen and F. Werner for their help with the computer-based evaluation of some examples of the meromorphic theta lift.
+I would like to thank J. Bruinier for numerous suggestions and intriguing discussions regarding the results of this paper.